 This knowledge matters because by knowing the ecosystem around the conversion process, an AdWords strategist can make more precise bids that drive revenue for the companies they work with.

-I start with goals.
 Do they know how to set conversion goals in analytics and implement Google Tag Manager?
 If they don't know how to implement either one, then that's a big, bad sign.
-That means any goals whether capturing leads or turning email subscribers into paying customers has never been properly tracked.
+That means any goals whether capturing leads or turning email subscribers into paying customers have never been properly tracked.

-I step into the finer details with asking about excluding IP addresses, identifying bot traffic, and creating proper dashboards like in Google Data Studio below to keep an eye on their company's most important KPIs.
+I step into the finer details by asking about excluding IP addresses, identifying bot traffic, and creating proper dashboards as in Google Data Studio below to keep an eye on their company's most important KPIs.
 Google Data Studio is a free tool that streamlines reporting for website analytics to Facebook and AdWords campaign performance.

 If the candidate doesn't even have a high-level understanding of Excel or Google Sheets, then they won't survive as a growth marketer.

 I don't care how much traffic you can throw at a website.
 If traffic doesn't convert - it doesn't convert.
 That's why you need testing tools like Omniconvert and Optimizely because rarely does traffic convert well on the first run.
 It often takes many iterations of a website before visitors engage.
 Then even more before they convert.

 Iterations on landing pages mean changes in copy, images, and email capture pop-ups.